veudal/SecretChat/README.md

 # Getting started

-- Secret Chat does not need an installation program

 - Install the [.exe file](https://github.com/SagMeinenNamen/SecretChat/raw/main/SecretChat.exe) and start it.
-Now you just have to enter your username and a code that you will  receive from me (just ask) and you're ready to go.
+- Now you just have to change your username and a code that you will receive from me (just ask).

-- To get to know all the features of Secret Chat visit the [release notes page](https://github.com/SagMeinenNamen/SecretChat/blob/main/Anmeränke%20zu%20dieser%20Version).
+- Now you are ready to go.